SNAP Benefits in Rhode Island: How to Apply and Qualify

 SUN Bucks

-The SUN Bucks program provides a one-time $120 summer benefit per eligible child to replace school meals.
-Children in households receiving SNAP or other assistance are often automatically enrolled.
-Other students in eligible schools can apply if they meet income requirements.
+SUN Bucks provides a one-time $120 summer benefit for each eligible child to replace school meals.
+Children in households receiving other benefits are automatically enrolled.
+Others can apply on the SUN Bucks page if they meet income limits.

 SNAP Restaurant Meals Program